SkypLabs/bsfl/README.md

 This project is a fork of the original work of Louwrentius.

-The Bash Shell Function Library (BSFL) is a small Bash script that acts as a library for bash scripts.
+The Bash Shell Function Library (BSFL) is a small bash script that acts as a library for bash scripts.
 It provides a couple of functions that makes the lives of most people using shell scripts a bit easier.

 ## Getting started

-In order to use BSFL functions, you have to include the library in your Bash scripts.
+In order to use BSFL functions, you have to include the library in your bash scripts.
 You can do it with an absolute path :

 	source <absolute path to BSFL>